 - Died, or

-- Said he/she does not want to be your Representative anymore.
+- Said they do not want to be your Representative anymore.

 What if I do not want a Representative Payee any more?

-You must show Social Security you are able to handle your checks again.
+You must show Social Security you can handle your checks again.
 You must provide evidence like:

 - A statement from your doctor